Uruguay countryintel banner

 Working Condition

-The standard workweek in Uruguay is 44 hours, and employees are entitled to a minimum of 20 paid vacation days per year, as well as additional paid public holidays and sick leave.
+The standard workweek in Uruguay is generally 44 hours, and employees are entitled to a minimum of 20 paid vacation days per year, as well as additional paid public holidays.
 Maternity leave is also available for female employees.

 Leaves

 In Uruguay, employees are entitled to 20 working days of paid vacation per year, as well as paid national and public holidays.
-They can also take sick leave and maternity/paternity leave.
-Employers must pay salary and social security contributions during leave periods.
+They can also take sick leave and maternity or paternity leave.
+Employers must comply with salary and social security rules during leave periods as applicable.

 Employment termination

-In Uruguay, an employment contract can be terminated by mutual agreement, by the employer for just cause, by the employee for any reason, or by either party with notice.
+In Uruguay, an employment contract can be terminated by mutual agreement, by the employer for just cause, or by dismissal with the corresponding legal consequences.
+Employers should assess termination risk carefully because unjustified dismissal commonly triggers severance liability.

 Minimum notice period for terminating an employee